In Queensland, all mandatory and voluntary notifications are made to the Health Ombudsman.

 While there are no mandatory requirements for unregistered health practitioners, these practitioners must comply with the National Code of Conduct for Healthcare Workers.

-The Health Ombudsman can take immediate action and prohibit a practitioner from providing a particular health service, or restrict service delivery when serious issues are identified in their provision of health services.
+The Health Ombudsman can take immediate action and prohibit a practitioner from providing a particular health service, or restrict health service delivery when serious issues are identified in their provision of health services.

 This may include: